 It is a safe bet we could all share war stories about working with a passive-aggressive co-worker!
-With over 16 years of recruiting experience working in a Search Firm, Fortune 30 company, and starting my own Executive Search Firm, TalentQ, I have learned a lot of great tools along the way.
+With over 20 years of recruiting experience working at Search Firms, and Fortune 500 companies, and starting my own Executive Search Firm, TalentQ, I have learned a lot of great tools along the way.

 What motivates passive aggressive behavior, and how does that influence the best way to deal with it?

 Passive aggression is a learned behavior that begins when we are young and continues through adulthood.
 It’s easier to be passive aggressive than to be assertive.
 In our society we are taught anger is socially unacceptable.
 As we grow up we are taught to hide our anger, that’s where passive aggressive behavior surfaces.
 The best way to deal with passive aggressive is to create a safe environment and trusting relationship where the individual who is using passive aggressive characteristics can communicate honestly with you about their feelings.
 Once you have established a trusting relationship you can share ways they can modify their communication with you.

 What’s the biggest mistake you see people make in dealing with passive aggressive personalities at work?

 Why is this a mistake and what should be done differently?
 The biggest mistake I see people making in dealing with passive aggressive personalities at work is they approach their colleague only thinking about themselves.
 People are very one-sided.
 It’s ten times more effective when you can try to put yourself in the passive aggressive individual’s shoes and try to understand where they are coming from.
 Ask probing questions such as, “Help me understand…” “I’m listening…”